EliasDjemaa/Aircraft-Wildlife-Strikes-1990-2015/README.md

 ```
 awsDF['Height'].isnull().values.any()
 ```
-In the example above we are searching for any null (NaN, none, NaT) data stored.
+In the example above we are searching for any null (NaN, none, NaT) data stored under the Height variable.